snhwang/reactnd-project-myreads-starter-copy/README.md

 snhwang@alum.mit.edu

-This is mys submission for the first project for Udacity's React nanodegree course.
+This is my submission for the first project for Udacity's React nanodegree course.

 The code was derived by building upon a template provided by Udacity.
 The original template just include a static example of the CSS and HTML markup.